mawillcockson/mw_url_shortener/README.md

 ```

 While it's not recommended, do note that when installing with `pip`, if
-`pip` is not new enough, an error will be thrown when install `orjson`.
+`pip` is not new enough, an error will be thrown when installing
-To avoid this, and install the package, upgrade `pip` first:
+`orjson`.
+To avoid this, first upgrade `pip`:

 ```sh
 python -m pip install --user --upgrade pip setuptool wheel